aboutcode-org/federatedcode/docs/source/introduction.rst

 - A system to store versioned metadata as structure text (JSON, YAML) in multiple Git repositories structured to enable direct content retrieval using a Package URL (PURL),
-- A series of utilities to synchronize AboutCode dabatases with these versioned metadata, and
+- A series of utilities to synchronize AboutCode databases with these versioned metadata, and
-- A system to publish package-centric events such as the release of a new package version, the publication of a vulnerability, the availability of detailes scans, analysis and SBOMs using publish/subscribe mechanism over ActivityPub.
+- A system to publish package-centric events such as the release of a new package version, the publication of a vulnerability, the availability of detail scans, analysis and SBOMs using publish/subscribe mechanism over ActivityPub.
 This further enables distributed discussions and curation of the data, in the open.